ilsaqadir/Covid-19-Deaths-Analysis/README.md

 ### Dataset

-The dataset has been included in the repository as a zip file.
-It can also be found at this URL: https://catalog.data.gov/dataset/conditions-contributing-to-deaths-involving-coronavirus-disease-2019-covid-19-by-age-group
+The CSV file can be downloaded from this URL: https://data.cdc.gov/api/views/hk9y-quqm/rows.csv?accessType=DOWNLOAD

 ### Features